Who are we?

 Accountable – We deliver on our promises and hold ourselves responsible.
 We are honest, candid, transparent and respectful in all aspects of our work, applying good judgement for effective decision-making.

-Although CCI Support only came into being in May 2018, the organisation it was born out of is 40 years old!
+Although CCI Support only came into being in May 2018, the organisation it was born out of is over 40 years old!
 Bay of Plenty ME Support Group was formed in August 1981, just 1 year after ANZMES was formed.
 That makes both groups among the longest-serving support organisations in the world for people affected by ME/CFS!

 1980 ANZMES (Associated NZ Myalgic Encephalopathy Society) formed.
 Local couple, Richard and Betty Walters were on the steering committee.